Sachin-Kummar/Sachin-Kummar/README.md

-- 👋 Hi, I’m @Sachin-Kummar
+- 👋 Hi, I’m Sachin a junior developer
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding and web/app development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web dev
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate wih me
-- 📫 How to reach me ...
+- 📫 My email-cavinjoy23@gmail.com

 <!---
 Sachin-Kummar/Sachin-Kummar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.